 Another one in the series of brand vs brand.
 This time we’re going to take a closer look at two reputable brands; Cannondale and Specialized.
 Now, before we open a can of worms let’s jump to a conclusion and elaborate a bit about what exactly makes each brand a great choice.

+When comparing Specialized and Cannondale bikes you need need to test both brands to find out who offers better bikes.
 The best bike brand is the one with the geometry that fits you best.
 An expensive Cannondale bike could fit worse than a cheaper Specialized bike and vice versa.
-In order to find out which bike brand is the best, need to test and fit to draw your own conclusion.

 The differences are in the details and it isn’t a simple matter of quality.
 Different bikes go with slightly different geometries and components.
 Body types, bike fit, and proper measurement are often overlooked.